 Hike to Scott’s Head Viewpoint

 There are so many gorgeous viewpoints in Dominica, but one of the best is Scott’s head near Soufriere in the south of the island.
-It’s not a long hike – about half an hour to the top where you’ll get the most amazing views of the Caribbean Sea and Atlantic Ocean meeting.
+It’s not a long hike – about half an hour to the top, where you’ll get the most amazing views of the Caribbean Sea and Atlantic Ocean meet.
 It’s easily one of the most beautiful places to visit in Dominica!

 One of the most unique things to do in Dominica is to go snorkeling and diving through Champagne Reef.
 Geothermal activity causes thousands of bubbles to emerge from the ocean floor, just a few feet from shore.
 It’s one of the best scuba diving spots in Dominica, and is also a popular place for snorkelers.

 I already mentioned the hot springs in Dominica but did you know that there’s actually a cold volcanic spring that you can see?

 This unique phenomenon is in the north of the island near Portsmouth.
 It’s only about a 10-minute hike from the parking lot and worth stopping in as you can actually touch the bubbling water safely – so strange!

 Another unique example of Dominica’s geothermal activity is Bubble Beach Spa in Soufriere.
 They have sectioned off part of the ocean with sandbags where geothermal vents push warm water and bubbles up from the ocean floor.
 This creates a natural pool of warm ocean water that you can soak in while enjoying the beautiful surrounding mountain views.